Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 - AC is used if the A axis is parallel to the X axis
 - BC is used if the B axis is parallel to the Y axis
 - the C axis is parallel to the Z axis

+For some kinematics like Delta and 5-bar-parallel-Scara, additional parameters need to be set.
+This will be done with Parameter P, please see below.

 Not being on the list doesn't mean that a robot type is not supported.
 E.g. polar kinematics, serial Scara, cartesian with 3 axes spherical head and more are all supported by specifying axis types individually.